gjandebeur/dRNA_analyses/README.md

 library(ggplot2)
 library(GenomicRanges)
 library(txdbmaker)
 ```

-setwd and import m6A_subset from "m6A_subset_Arabidopsis.tsv"
+setwd and import m6A_subset from "m6A_subset_all.tsv"

 ### Plot data from filtered file, coverage & percent modified
+This can and should be scaled up with more modification types and samples
 ```
 ggplot(m6A_subset, aes(x = avg_n_valid_cov, y = avg_percent_modified, color = mod)) +
   geom_smooth(method = "gam", formula = y ~ s(x, bs = "cs"), se = FALSE, linewidth = 1.2) +